threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/minting.md

 <br />

-A user can verify the 3Nodes' payments on Stellar Blockchain through the Threefold's minting tool by using the hash recipet from the payment.[More Details](https://manual.grid.tf/faq/faq.html?highlight=receipt%20hash#on-threefold-grid-v3-how-can-i-verify-my-3nodes-payments-on-stellar-blockchain)
+A user can [verify](https://manual.grid.tf/faq/faq.html?highlight=receipt%20hash#on-threefold-grid-v3-how-can-i-verify-my-3nodes-payments-on-stellar-blockchain) the 3Nodes' payments on Stellar Blockchain through the Threefold's minting tool by using the hash recipet from the payment.

 <br />